peterdemin/peterdemin.github.io/source/12_articles/71-rss-feed.md

 ## SystemD Unit

-In part because the VM has only 0.1 CPU, in part because I like simple things, runtime doesn't use Docker.
+The runtime doesn't use Docker, in part because the VM has only 0.1 CPU and, in part, because I like simple things.
 It's just a `commafeed.jar` downloaded from the official [release page](https://github.com/Athou/commafeed/releases).

 ```bash